PeakockCode/top-youtubers-cz-2024-doc/README.md

 - Number of uploaded videos
 - etc.

-Source of the data: [Ranking of the top Czech YouTubers](https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic)
+Source of the data: <a href="https://starngage.com/plus/en-us/influencer/ranking/youtube/czech-republic" target="_blank">[Ranking of the top Czech YouTubers]</a>

 ## Project Steps